pedrostc/svn-vs-git/docs/presentation.md

 ## Commits

-Every commit on SVN creates a nes revision on the remote repository, that means that, to be able to commit some changes on the code the developer need to have access to the main repository.
+Every commit on SVN creates a new revision to the remote repository, that means that to be able to commit some changes to the code the developer need to have access to the main repository.

-On git the commit is happens locally, so the developer does not need to have access to the remote.
-The work can be commited locally and then, when the developer gains access to the remote repository, it can push all the commits at once.
+On git the commit is happening locally, so the developer does not need to have access to the remote.
+The work can be committed locally and then when the developer gains access to the remote repository, it can push all the commits at once.

 ## Main workflow advantages

-Some of the main advantages for the development workflow that git can provide are:
+Some of the main advantages of the development workflow that git can provide are:

-* Commit often - Due to the distributed version of git it makes possible for a developer to commit his work as often as he likes without risking breacking other developers code.
+* Commit often - Due to the distributed version of git it makes possible for a developer to commit his work as often as he likes without risking breaking other developers code.

-* Branching workflow - Since branches are lightweight and can be only local the developer may work on the code on a separate branch and than solve all the merge conflicts locally on a complete separated context from other developers code.
-Most of the git workflows takes advantage of its branching model.
+* Branching workflow - Since branches are lightweight and can be only local the developer may work on the code on a separate branch and then solve all the merge conflicts locally on a complete separated context from other developers code.
+Most of the git workflows take advantage of its branching model.

-* Pull requests - Git offers the option to create a pull request between branches, this means that the work will only be merge on the destination branch if it gets aproved.
-This feature helps a lot with codereviews and release of new versions of the application.
+* Pull requests - Git offers the option to create a pull request between branches, this means that the work will only be merge on the destination branch if it gets approved.
+This feature helps a lot with code reviews and release of new versions of the application.

 * Peer-To-Peer - Every clone of the repository is a full repository, so you can add any copy of the repository as a remote for your local copy.
 This allows developers to share branches (e.g.: Experimental Branches) without the need to push it to the server.